guyllaumedemers/MSVC-Building-a-library/README.md

 **Wikipedia** : "A library is a collection of implementations of behavior, written in terms of a language, that has a well-defined interface by which the behavior is invoked.
 For instance, people who want to write a higher-level program can use a library to make system calls instead of implementing those system calls."

+#### Header-only Library

+A library is called header-only if the full definitions of all macros, functions and classes comprising the library are visible to the compiler in a header file form.
+Header-only libraries do not need to be separately compiled, packaged and installed in order to be used.

+##### Example
-**Run using Terminal CLI** and compile your executable with a Header ONLY library (*output : Main.obj, Main.exe*).
+Run using Terminal CLI and compile your executable with a Header-only library (*output : Main.obj, Main.exe*).
 </br></br>
 > cl Main.cc
 </br>

 ```
-// header ONLY library
+// header-only library

 #include <type_traits>